 Pekingese is a compact toy breed that served as companions for the ruling class in ancient China.
 Ancient Chinese legend has it that the Pekingese was created by Buddha himself when he magically shrunk a wild lion to the size of a petite dog.

-Another folklore tells us that in order for a lion in love to wed his sweetheart-who was a marmoset the beast had to plead with the patron saint of animals known as Ah Chu, to help reduce him to the size of a small pigmy while still maintaining the character and heart of a lion.
+Another folklore tells us that for a lion in love to wed his sweetheart-who was a marmoset, the beast had to plead with the patron saint of animals known as Ah Chu, to help reduce him to the size of a small pigmy while still maintaining the character and heart of a lion.

-The babies gotten from that union was the dog of Fu Lin, also referred to as the Lion Dog of Great China.
+The baby from that union was the dog of Fu Lin, also referred to as the Lion Dog of Great China.
 All through history, the Pekingese have been called “sun dogs,” “lion dogs,” and even “sleeve dogs.”

-Due to the ancient folklores and history surrounding the breed, its exact origin is still unknown; however, experts believe that there is a possibility that Pekingese bred down to toy size from a bigger dog by Chinese emperors.
+Due to the ancient folklore and history surrounding the breed, its exact origin is still unknown; however, experts believe that there is a possibility that Pekingese was bred down to toy size from a bigger dog by Chinese emperors.

-At the time, death was the ultimate punishment for stealing one of these majestic dogs, as they were considered sacred and kept pure.
+At the time, death was the ultimate punishment for stealing one of these majestic dogs, considered sacred and kept pure.

 The royal family decided to eliminate their Pekingese when they noticed the Brits invading the emperor’s palace.